olcf/NVHPC2022/stdpar/README.md

 nvfortran -o testdgetrf_cpu testdgetrf.F90 -lblas # or other BLAS library
 ```

-Submit the job and make sure the output of the test passes.
+Now submit the job and make sure the output of the test passes.
+Which script you use
+will depend on the site you're running at.

 ```
+# NERSC
-sbatch submit_dgetrf.sh
+sbatch submit_dgetrf_nersc.sh

+# OLCF
+bsub -P PROJ123 submit_dgetrf_olcf.sh
 ```

 ### Exercise 2